MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/hot-desking-teams-displays.md

   - Tier1
 f1.keywords:
   - NOCSH
-description: Learn how to set up and deploy hot desking for Teams Displays. ms.localizationpriority: medium search.appverid: MET150
+description: Learn how to set up and deploy hot-desking for Teams Displays. ms.localizationpriority: medium search.appverid: MET150
 ---

-# Deploy hot desking for Teams Displays
+# Deploy hot-desking for Teams Displays

 Teams Displays are used in a shared areas with hot desks, or private work areas such as phone booths or other type of private rooms.
-This article helps you to deploy and configure Teams Displays in hot desking mode.
-Hot desking lets users reserve, sign-in, collaborate with other people, and then end their session securely.
+This article helps you to deploy and configure Teams Displays in hot-desking mode.
+Hot-desking lets users reserve, sign-in, collaborate with other people, and then end their session securely.

-Hot desking requires two types of accounts:
+Hot-desking requires two types of accounts:

-- **Resource account** - used by the Teams Display for the hot desking experience and booking the space.
+- **Resource account** - used by the Teams Display for the hot-desking experience and booking the space.
 - **User account** - used by the user that booked the Teams Display to sign in to access their account and settings.

 ## Step 1 – Buy the licenses